 Road accidents are the main cause of death in the 15-29 age group around the world.
 Speeding and drink driving are the two main causes of these accidents.
 Statistics in Australia however show that road accidents in the 17-25 age group Australia are actually decreasing.
 Younger people have access to a huge amount of information and have had education about not drink driving from a young age.
 This generation generally appears to be learning from the mistakes of the older generations.
 They drink a lot less than older generations in general and are actually now more likely to follow road rules.

 Middle aged and elderly people are now statistically more likely to drink drive.
 These groups drink more in general per capita than the under 25’s.
 They are also more likely to see drink driving as non-risky.
 They also feel that they are capable of driving when they are not.
 There is a general feeling of being used to alcohol and therefore more capable of drink driving safely.

 City versus country

-There are also less options available for safer travel in regional and rural areas.
+There are also fewer options available for safer travel in regional and rural areas.
 For example, public transport is often virtually non-existent.
-Long distances can also make taxi’s or other ride share options expensive.
+Long distances can also make taxi’s or other rideshare options expensive.
 This does not excuse drink driving but can help to explain why regional Australians are more likely to drink and drive.
-Urban drinkers have many more options in transportation so are more likely to drink safely.
+Urban drinkers have many more options in transportation, so they are more likely to drink safely.

 The future of drink driving

-We have come a long way from the days when it was common to jump in the car after drinking.
+We had come a long way from the days when it was common to jump in the car after drinking.
 This was almost expected 40 years ago.
-Driver education has made sure that whether through fear of losing their licence or fear of killing or hurting someone else or themselves, most people now see the sense in not drink driving.
-There is still a long way to go however.
-The use of a personal breathalyser is one way to make sure that you do not end up as a statistic or in prison.
-More and more people are choosing this option, so we can only hope that less people chose drink driving in the future.
-For more info, visit our faqs section here.
+Driver education has made sure that whether through fear of losing their licence or fear of killing or hurting someone else or themselves, most people now see sense in not drink driving.
+There is still a long way to go, however.
+Using a personal breathalyser is one way to ensure that you do not end up as a statistic or in prison.
+More and more people choose this option, so we can only hope that fewer people chose drink driving in the future.